2022 New York gubernatorial election: Results

-Lieutenant Governor
+Lieutenant governor

 On April 12, 2022, incumbent lieutenant governor Brian Benjamin resigned from office after being arrested for campaign finance violations.
-Despite this, he did not officially withdraw from the race, so under the laws of the time, he could only be removed if he moved out of New York, ran for a different office, or died.
-On May 3, 2022, Hochul announced her intent to appoint Representative Antonio Delgado to the position of lieutenant governor after a bill passed the New York General Assembly allowing Benjamin to be removed from the ticket.
-Delgado won the primary by a large margin.
+On May 3, 2022, Hochul announced her intent to appoint Representative Antonio Delgado to the position of lieutenant governor.
+He was sworn in on May 25.
+Delgado ran for lieutenant governor in the June 2022 primary, winning by a large margin.